Chinese Zodiac Calculator – Find Your Sign, Element & Yin/Yang

 Chinese Zodiac Calculator

-Enter your birthdate to discover your Chinese zodiac sign, including its animal, element, and whether your energy is yin or yang.
+Enter your birthdate to discover your Chinese zodiac animal, element, and traits — complete with your zodiac image.

 Explore All 12 Chinese Zodiac Signs